rchavezj/Cracking_The_Machine_Learning_Interview/README.md

 5. If inverse of a matrix exists, how to calculate it?
 6. What is the determinant of a square matrix?
 How is it calculated?
 What is the connection of determinant to eigenvalues?
 7. Discuss span and linear dependence.
-8. Following up on question #7, what does the follow quote mean, "The basis of a vector space is a set of linearly independent vectors that span the full space."
+8. Following up on question #7, what does the following definition mean, "The basis of a vector space is a set of linearly independent vectors that span the full space."
 9. What is Ax = b?
 When does Ax =b has a unique solution?
 10. In Ax = b, what happens when A is fat or tall?
 11. When does inverse of A exist?